 In January 2007, AEGCo agreed to purchase Lawrenceburg Generating Station (Lawrenceburg) from an affiliate of Public Service Enterprise Group (PSEG) for \$325 million and the assumption of liabilities of \$3 million.
 AEGCo completed the purchase in May 2007.
 Lawrenceburg is located in Lawrenceburg, Indiana, adjacent to I&M's Tanners Creek Plant, and is a natural gas, combined cycle power plant with a generating capacity of 1,096 MW.
-AEGCo sells the power to CSPCo through a FERC-approved unit power contract.
+AEGCo sells the power to CSPCo through a FERC-approved unit power agreement.

-On June 15, 2007, AEGCo filed a capital funds agreement for approval with the IURC in connection with the acquisition and financing of Lawrenceburg.
+In 2007, AEGCo filed a capital funds agreement which the IURC approved in connection with the acquisition and financing of Lawrenceburg.
 Under the agreement, AEP has committed to provide all such amounts of capital to enable AEGCo to perform its financial obligations.
 This agreement will terminate after AEGCo's obligations related to Lawrenceburg are paid in full.